What do you do when 3% of requests fail?

 ~ an alarm SMS

-Our system sends alarms to Slack.
-Serious alarms go to SMS.
+Our system sent alarms to Slack.
+Serious alarms to SMS.

-The high API error rate is our most serious alarm.
-A catch-all that triggers when our backend's on fire.
-So on fire that we can't be sure more specific alarms even work.
+The high API error rate was the biggest alarm.
+A catch-all that triggered when you can't be sure the more specific alarms even work.

 Back to my desk, my heart sank: 3% of all API requests were failing.
-For reasons unknown.
+Reasons unknown.